hohsieh/hec-ras-docker/README.md

   - This file is executed when the container starts.
 It loads the user provided `config` file, attempts to configure thread and memory limits, attempts to mount s3 buckets, then runs the user provided project bash script
 - /hecras/project
   - Houses the user provided project files which are used in the run.
 Files are moved from their mounted directory to this location for execution (see /project below).
-- /hecras/project/run.sh
+- /hecras/project/$PROJECT.sh
   - This is the user-provided run script, which should look similar to the provided `example.project.run.sh`.
 This script executes the actual RAS binaries and sync's your files into the appropriate results location.
 - /hecras/project/config
-  - This is where the user configures the name of the project (which is assumed to be the name of the project bash script), any threading or memory overrides, overriding linux variables etc.
+  - This is where the user configures the name of the project ($PROJECT), any threading or memory overrides, overriding linux variables etc.
 - /hecras/project/results
   - this is a symlink to the `/results` directory to make it easier for users to reach from within their project bash script.
 - /project